data-integrations/wrangler/README.md

 ## New Features

 More [here](wrangler-docs/upcoming-features.md) on upcoming features.
+  **Updates**

+  Completed the implementation of BYTE_SIZE and TIME_DURATION grammar rules as part of the wrangling assignment.
+All tests passed and the grammar was successfully integrated into the directives.g4 file.

   * **User Defined Directives, also known as UDD**, allow you to create custom functions to transform records within CDAP DataPrep or a.k.a Wrangler.
 CDAP comes with a comprehensive library of functions.
 There are however some omissions, and some specific cases for which UDDs are the solution.
 Additional information on how you can build your custom directives [here](wrangler-docs/custom-directive.md).
     * Migrating directives from version 1.0 to version 2.0 [here](wrangler-docs/directive-migration.md)
     * Information about Grammar [here](wrangler-docs/grammar/grammar-info.md)